Diagnosing symplecticity in simulations of high-dimensional Hamiltonian systems: Conclusion

 \section{Conclusion}

 This paper proposes a diagnostic tool for symplectic integration, with a particular emphasis on its use with symplectic PIC methods.
 While a diagnostic of this kind previously appeared in \cite{kraus2017projectedvariationalintegratorsdegenerate}, this work specifically considered how it works in relation with Hamiltonians of limited regularity and applied the diagnostic to study the symplecticity of structure-preserving particle-in-cell methods.
-The diagnostic converges spectrally, however, this convergence rate is limited by the regularity of the Hamiltonian vector field.
+The diagnostic converges spectrally for smooth data, with rates limited by the regularity of the Hamiltonian vector field.
 Due to this limitation, the diagnostic is most useful when applied to Hamiltonian systems with a high degree of regularity, but may nonetheless be used for low regularity systems if a sufficiently high resolution is used.